Resume

 However, the cheat code with Rezi is that you receive real-time feedback while building your resume.
 In other words, our content analysis feature provides guidance as you write, helping you tailor your resume in real time to the job description you entered at the start of the Rezi resume-building process.

-We’ll go through a sample job description for a marketing manager, followed by examples of a universal and tailored resume.
+We’ll go through a sample job description for a marketing manager, followed by examples of a master and tailored resume.
 The job description is AI-generated by ChatGPT for demonstration purposes.

 Sample job description